rosmcmahon/arweave-uploader/README.md

 # arweave-uploader

-Arweave Uploader - detect and handle arweave upload failures
+Arweave Uploader - detect ~~and handle~~ arweave upload failures

-** N.B. this only works for value transfer or very small data txs
+** N.B. this only works for value transfer or very small data txs ** N.B. retry is currently disabled

 ## Installation